tulantran/UCSC-NSSS-Winter26-PreComp/README.md

 # Step 6 - Create your SLURM batch script

 This repo includes a template.
+It's pretty easy to follow.
+A decent run is well under an hour, maybe give yourself 2.
+Make sure to set a time limit to prevent jobs from hanging.

 # Step 7 - Submit your Job*
 ```
 sbatch hpl.cmd
 ```
-and thats the last that you should put in your bash script!
+and thats the last that you should put in your bash script if you choose that option!

 To check the status of your job:
 ```